West Mercia Search & Rescue save people in danger.

-We provide highly-trained, well-equipped specialists to assist the emergency services in the:
+We provide highly-trained, well-equipped specialists for:

 - Search for missing vulnerable adults and children

-- Rescue of persons from floods
+- Rescue from floods

-- Rescue of persons from rivers and other waterways
+- Rescue from rivers and other waterways

 - Provision of care to anyone whose life is in danger